Skip to content

 Kyle Rayner Reading Order (Green Lantern)

-Following the 1993’s Reign of Supermen saga, Hal Jordan–the main Green Lantern of that era–is pushed on a downward spiral during the famous Emerald Twilight storyline that will have grave consequences for everybody.
+Following the 1993 Reign of Supermen saga, Hal Jordan, the main Green Lantern of that era, is pushed on a downward spiral during the famous Emerald Twilight storyline that will have grave consequences for everybody.
 Hal lost his mind and destroyed what was the heart of the Green Lantern, killing most of the Guardians of the Galaxy in the process, before going away for a time.
 During his absence, one surviving Guardian, Ganthet, visited Earth to find a replacement Lantern.
-He found Kyle Rayner.
+He chose Kyle Rayner.

 In Green Lantern (vol. 3) #48, writer Ron Marz and artist Darryl Banks introduced Kyle Rayner, a freelance comic book artist working in Los Angeles.
 Unlike Hal Jordan, Kyle was not a fearless and somewhat perfect hero.
 In fact, he had his problems and knew fear, but it was his capacity to overcome it that led Ganthet to give him what was at the time the last working Green Lantern power ring.

 Without the Green Lantern Corps to help him, Kyle had to learn the hard way how his ring works.
 When his girlfriend, Alexandra DeWitt, was murdered by the supervillain Major Force (who infamously stuffed her body in a refrigerator), Kyle was forced to confront the seriousness of his new job as a Lantern.
-He moved to New York and decided to become the best Lantern he could be–this storyline was the origin of controversy, but the Green Lantern series survived and thrived with his new hero.
+He moved to New York and decided to become the best Lantern he could be.
+This storyline was the origin of a controversy, but the Green Lantern series survived and thrived with its new hero.

-Since then, Kyle Rayner joined the Justice League, achieved godhood, helped create a new group of Guardians of the Galaxy, helped carry on the legacy of the Corps, and fought Parallax and a lot of powerful enemies.
+Since then, Kyle Rayner joined the Justice League, achieved godhood, helped create a new group of Guardians of the Galaxy, carried on the legacy of the Corps, and fought Parallax and a lot of powerful enemies.
+So, let’s go through the Kyle Rayner Comics Reading Order to dig deeper into all those adventures.

 Kyle Rayner Comics Reading Order